-11-year-old with cerebral palsy bags his 1st buck; post goes viral - NewsBreak
+11-year-old with cerebral palsy bags his 1st buck; Post goes viral - NewsBreak

 An avid hunter, Daniel McCormick engineered a system so his 11-year-old, who uses a wheelchair, could have the freedom to hunt by himself.

 “He does that with a button,” Daniel McCormick said, demonstrating.
-“He just pushes it and it sends power to it, and he pulls the trigger.”Beernaments for sale: Miller Lite unveils drinkable Christmas ornaments
+“He just pushes it and it sends power to it, and he pulls the trigger.”Here’s what it takes to be considered ‘rich’ in Nashville

 Lucas is now able to not only shoot the gun himself but also see the deer on a screen attached to the device.